asd3ll/Android_Scanning_App/README.md

 ## Purpose
 The app enables users to scan barcodes and manage product data, including name, weight, and price.
 It is designed for efficient product tracking and data sharing.

-**Note**: The project uploaded to GitHub is not a complete production version.
-It is intended to showcase parts of the code and the overall structure.

-**Note**: For security reasons, some classes have been removed.

 ## Features
 - Barcode scanning via camera
 - Product data (name, weight, price) collection